building robust supply chains through sustainable purchasing

 BIO - marjorie hobin

-For more than twenty years, I have been exploring the intersection of purchasing, people and cultures across Asia.
+For more than twenty years, I have been exploring the intersection of purchasing, people and sustainability across Asia.
 I believe robust supply chains are built when business performance, people and field realities come together.

 Marjorie Hobin